Director Dealings

 Why are Director Dealings important?

 A director buying shares in their own company can be a sign of confidence that the share price is likely to go higher, particularly if the sums involved are considerable.
-It is not always the case though.
+This is not always the case, though.
 Directors can use these disclosures to give the impression of confidence in order to generate interest in their company.
 You’ll need to decide for yourself.

 Director dealings can provide a useful barometer for how the company fortunes are perceived internally.
-While director dealings should not be the single criteria to make an investment decision in a stock, they can prove to be a useful measure to re-enforce your research, or provide you with some useful ideas.
+While director dealings should not be the single criterion to make an investment decision in a stock, they can prove to be a useful measure to reinforce your research, or provide you with some useful ideas.